bez-net/ayame-update/README.md

 ### History
+- 2019/10/22
+    - add `Dockerfile` to build its docker image, and upload it dockerhub.com
 - 2019/10/21
     - change `http.HandleFunc` into `http.Handle` for http file server using directory mapping
     - add `sse.html` to test SSE support of server